realm/realm-js/README.md

  * Node.js version number.
  * An anonymous machine identifier and hashed application path to aggregate the other information on.

+You can see all submitted data by setting environment variable `REALM_PRINT_ANALYTICS`.

 ## Code of Conduct

 This project adheres to the [MongoDB Code of Conduct](https://www.mongodb.com/community-code-of-conduct).